Protist: Neoproterozoic expansion

-Paleozoic

-Radiolarian shells appear abundantly in the fossil record since the Cambrian, with the first definitive radiolarian fossils found at the very start of this period (~540 Ma) together with the first small shelly fauna.
-Radiolarian records from older Precambrian rocks have been disregarded due to the lack of reliable fossils.
-Around this time, between 540 and 510 Ma, the oldest Foraminifera shells appear, first multi-chambered and later tubular.
+Phanerozoic diversifications and major events

-Following the Cambrian explosion and rapid diversification of animals, the Precambrian microbe-dominated ecosystems were replaced by primarily benthic and nekto-benthic communities, with most marine organisms (animals, foraminifers, radiolarians) limited to the depths of shallow water environments.
-Mirroring the animal radiation, there was a radiation of phytoplanktonic protists (i.e., acritarchs) around 520–510 Ma, followed by a decrease in diversity around 500 Ma.
-Later, the surviving acritarchs expanded in diversity and morphological innovation due to a decrease in predation from benthic animals (particularly trilobites and brachiopods), which suffered extinction due to various proposed environmental factors such as anoxia.
-Both phytoplankton and zooplankton (e.g., radiolarians) flourished, as signaled by an increase of organic carbon buried in the sediment known as the SPICE event (~497 Ma).
-This abundant biomass supported a second animal radiation known as the Great Ordovician Biodiversification Event (GOBE), where many animals switched to a planktonic lifestyle and pelagic predators first appeared (e.g., cephalopods, swimming arthropods).
-This event is also known as the 'Ordovician Plankton Revolution' due to the significant diversification of planktonic protists, and it spanned from the late Cambrian well into the Ordovician.
+At the very start of the Paleozoic era, the first definitive fossils of radiolarian and foraminiferal shells are found, alongside the first small shelly fauna.
+Following the Cambrian explosion of animals, the Precambrian microbe-dominated ecosystems were replaced by primarily benthic and nekto-benthic communities, with most marine organisms limited to the depths of shallow water environments.
+Mirroring the animal radiation, there was a radiation of phytoplanktonic protists (acritarchs) around 520–510 Ma, followed by a decrease in diversity around 500 Ma.
+The surviving acritarchs expanded in diversity and morphological innovation due to a decrease in predation from benthic animals, which suffered extinction due to various proposed environmental factors such as anoxia.
+Both phytoplankton and zooplankton (e.g., radiolarians) flourished, as signaled by an increase of organic carbon buried in the sediment known as the SPICE event (~497 Mya).
+This abundant biomass supported a second animal radiation known as the Great Ordovician Biodiversification Event.
+This period is also known as the 'Ordovician Plankton Revolution' due to the significant diversification of planktonic protists.
+Starting in the middle Ordovician, the earliest fossils of eugelnids (Moyeria) appear.